accessible-minecraft/easy-life/README.md

 ## Discription

 This is a __Minecraft Fabric__ mod.
-This mod shows the player the current coordinates and the direction.
+This mod shows the current coordinates and the direction of the player.
 This mod also adds warns when health/food/air bubble is decreased.

 [Download](https://github.com/shoaib11120/easy-life/raw/1.16.x/easy-life-1.0.0.jar)